codyaverett/react-xtruct/readme.md

 + Test your project
 + CSS modules with sass and less
 + Many more options for the commands above
-+ Project with react-router and react-redux
++ Create projects with react-router and react-redux
 + And much more!